AppsFlyer/go-consul-resolver/README.md

 The configuration allows specifying the following parameters:
 * ServiceSpec - the spec of the service being resolved (service name, port, etc.)
 * Balancer - the load balancer to use
-* Client - the Consul client configuration (at a minimum, you must specify the `Address` field)
+* Client - a Consul API client
 * Query - the Consul query options, if you wish to override the defaults
 * LogFn - A custom logging function